Breush/lava/whats-next.md

 - **faroff**
     - Shader: have own wrapper around glslang...
     - GLB: should that loader really be in magma?
 That's not rendering *per se*.
 (Same goes for MeshMakers) - It should be another layer
-    - Think about inlining in code data (shaders mainly, but debug texture too).
+    - Think about inlining in code data (shaders mainly, but debug texture too)

 ## Caldera